-For Spring 2014 courses in Classics, Greek, and Latin, as well as courses in other departments related to Ancient Greece and Rome view and download Classics Spring 2015 Courses (PDF) and Classics Fall 2015 courses (PDF).
+For courses in Classics, Greek, and Latin, as well as courses in other departments related to Ancient Greece and Rome, view and download Classics Spring 2015 Courses (PDF) and Classics Fall 2015 courses (PDF).

 - Elementary Greek